mySites.guru

 How to Check Your Sites for WordPress 7.0 Compatibility

-WordPress 7.0 is on track for April 9, 2026 (RC2 dropped today, March 26), and it raises two big floor requirements: PHP 7.2 and 7.3 are dropped (minimum moves to PHP 7.4), and MySQL 8.0 is now the minimum database version (up from 5.5.5 in WordPress 6.9).
+WordPress 7.0 was originally scheduled for April 9, 2026, but the release has been delayed while the core team reworks the real-time collaboration architecture.
+It raises two big floor requirements: PHP 7.2 and 7.3 are dropped (minimum moves to PHP 7.4), and MySQL 8.0 is now the minimum database version (up from 5.5.5 in WordPress 6.9).
 Sites that don’t meet either requirement will not be offered the auto-update.

 If you manage a portfolio of WordPress sites, these are the kind of changes that catch you off guard.
 A site on old PHP, or a shared host still running MySQL 5.7, and suddenly that site is stuck on 6.9 while everything else moves forward. mySites.guru flags exactly which sites are affected.
 The Sites Overview shows PHP versions, MySQL/MariaDB versions, and WordPress versions for every connected site.
 Sites below the 7.0 minimums stand out immediately.
 If you’re not a subscriber yet, the free audit reports PHP versions too.